-Emma Hernan Exposes Underboob In Tiny Brown Bikini: ‘Coconut Milk For My Empanadas’
+Emma Hernan Exposes Underboob In Tiny Brown Bikini: 'Coconut Milk For My Empanadas'

 Emma held a pineapple in one hand, revealing a light-colored manicure.
 She accessorized with large reflective sunglasses with gold rims and matching hoop earrings.
 The model pulled her long blond hair into a messy bun at the back of her head.
 She looked off to the side with a toothy grin on her face.

 In the caption, Emma indicated that she was doing some research and development for her empanadas at Dorado Beach.
 Instagram users expressed their appreciation for all her hard work and her revealing two-piece.
-More than 8,600 hit the like button, and nearly 100 took the time to compose an uplifting comment.
+More than 8,600 hit the like button, and nearly 100 took the time to compose an uplifting comment."Girl, you are beyond stunning!!! #goals" one devotee enthused.

 "You have the perfect body, and you are the perfect woman!
 Nice coconuts.
 Give us more," a second fan wrote, including a coconut, flame, and red lips emoji to complete the thought.